George Orwell: Lifestyle

 Orwell was a heavy smoker, who rolled his own cigarettes from strong shag tobacco, despite his bronchial condition.
-His penchant for the rugged life often took him to cold and damp situations, both in the long term, as in Catalonia and Jura, and short term, for example, motorcycling in the rain and suffering a shipwreck.
+His penchant for the rugged life often took him to cold and damp situations.
 Described by The Economist as "perhaps the 20th century's best chronicler of English culture", Orwell considered fish and chips, football, the pub, strong tea, cut-price chocolate, the movies, and radio among the chief comforts for the working class.
 He advocated a patriotic defence of a British way of life that could not be trusted to intellectuals or, by implication, the state:

 Orwell enjoyed strong tea—he had Fortnum & Mason's tea brought to him in Catalonia.
-His 1946 essay, "A Nice Cup of Tea", appeared in the London Evening Standard article on how to make tea, with Orwell writing, "tea is one of the mainstays of civilisation in this country and causes violent disputes over how it should be made", with the main issue being whether to put tea in the cup first and add the milk afterward, or the other way round, on which he states, "in every family in Britain there are probably two schools of thought on the subject".
-He appreciated English beer, taken regularly and moderately, despised drinkers of lager, and wrote about an imagined, ideal British pub in his 1946 Evening Standard article, "The Moon Under Water".
+His 1946 essay "A Nice Cup of Tea", appeared in the London Evening Standard article on how to make tea.
+He appreciated English beer, taken regularly and moderately, despised drinkers of lager, and wrote about an imagined, ideal British pub in his 1946 Evening Standard article "The Moon Under Water".
 Not as particular about food, he enjoyed the wartime "Victory Pie" and extolled canteen food at the BBC.
 He preferred traditional English dishes, such as roast beef, and kippers.
-His 1945 essay, "In Defence of English Cooking", included Yorkshire pudding, crumpets, muffins, innumerable biscuits, Christmas pudding, shortbread, various British cheeses and Oxford marmalade.
-Reports of his Islington days refer to the cosy afternoon tea table.

 His dress sense was unpredictable and usually casual.
 In Southwold, he had the best cloth from the local tailor, but was equally happy in his tramping outfit.
 His attire in the Spanish Civil War, along with his size-12 boots, was a source of amusement.
 David Astor described him as looking like a prep school master, while according to the Special Branch dossier, Orwell's tendency to dress "in Bohemian fashion" revealed that the author was "a Communist".

-Orwell's confusing approach to matters of social decorum—on the one hand expecting a working-class guest to dress for dinner, and on the other, slurping tea out of a saucer at the BBC canteen—helped stoke his reputation as an English eccentric.
+Orwell's confusing approach to matters of social decorum—on the one hand expecting a working-class guest to dress for dinner and, on the other, slurping tea out of a saucer at the BBC canteen—helped stoke his reputation as an English eccentric.